nubergra/edem-mdc-azure/1-Storage/Exercise07/README.md

-# **Azure Storage - Exercise 7: Automating the Creation of an Azure Database for PostgreSQL Database**
+# **Azure Storage - Exercise 7: Automating the Creation of an Azure Database for PostgreSQL**

 ## **Objective**